There are only a few qualified professional native-English copywriters in Asia. And they’re not easy to find.

 Copywriting is a skill.
 Just like fixing a car or painting a house.

 Good copywriters are trained, and constantly refine their skills, in the art of writing words that create action.
 Copywriters write words that make people want to buy something, download something, DO something.
 Copywriters must understand the product, reader, and cultural context.
 Good ones must.
 Others aren’t copywriters; they’re text writers.

-Good copywriters get paid well and they are always busy.
+Good copywriters get paid well and they’re always busy.
 This is because they make money for their clients.

 Finding a good native-English copywriter in Japan, South Korea, and most of Asia is especially hard because English isn’t the first language.